Skip to main content

 }

-Configuration renaming preference: First part of groovy script allows administrators to control whether the remaining configuration will be mandatory or optional with default value checked / unchecked.
+Configuration renaming preference: The first section of the Groovy script allows administrators to control whether the remaining configuration will be mandatory or optional with the default value checked / unchecked.

 fileRenameOption.addProperty(IGroovyConstant.EDITABLE, true);